jizhuoran/caffe-android-opencl-fp16/README.md

 Optimized (for memory usage, speed and enegry efficiency) Caffe with OpenCL supporting for less powerful devices such as mobile phone (NO_BACKWARD, NO_BOOST, NO_HDF5, NO_LEVELDB).

+<span style="color:red"> I am developing this project.
+You can watch this project if you want to get the latest news </span>

 # Features

 1. <span style="color:red"> OpenCL supporting (mobile GPU) </span>